Bound and autoionizing potential energy curves in the CH molecule: Results and discussion

-The $\Pi$ symmetry curves are in Fig.~\ref{fig-pi-abs1} and feature some of the densest crossing structures.
+The $^2\Pi$ symmetry curves are in Fig.~\ref{fig-pi-abs1} and feature some of the densest crossing structures.
 Fig.~\ref{fig-pi-avoided} shows a closeup of one of the avoided crossings including the computed widths $\Gamma$.
 It demonstrates how the largest width diabatically crosses through the curves.
 Often, though, these crossings are where we lose data points because the widest curve is often completely hidden behind the band of narrow curves.
-Fig.~\ref{fig-pi-comp} shows a comparison with two previous calculations by \citet{Amitay_CHplus} and \citet{Chakrabarti_CHplus} of the so-called 2$^2\Pi$ curve which is the lowest curve that cuts through the rydberg series accumulating below X$^1\Sigma^+$.
-Do note that the compared curves have been digitized and interpolated from the aforementioned articles and in the case of Chakrabarti \textit{et al.} said curve only has four datapoints in the region from 2-2.5 bohr.
+Fig.~\ref{fig-pi-comp} shows a comparison with two previous calculations by \citet{takagi1991dissociative,chakrabarti2019r}.
+It shows the so-called 2$^2\Pi$ curve which is the lowest curve that cuts through the Rydberg series accumulating below X$^1\Sigma^+$.
+This curve is the continuation of the resonance which crosses X$^1\Sigma^+$ closest to its minimum.
+As such, it is the most relevant resonance to direct dissociative recombination computations such as those of \citet{Amitay_CHplus}.
+In our computations, the autoionizing curve cuts through X$^1\Sigma^+$ at 1.7 bohr.
+Do note that the compared curves have been digitized and interpolated from the aforementioned articles and in the case of Chakrabarti \textit{et al.} said curve only has four data points in the region from 2-2.5 bohr.

-The $\Delta$ symmetry potential curves are in Fig.~\ref{fig-del-abs1}.
-The $\Phi$ symmetry potential curves, on the other hand, are almost exclusively at integer $\nu$ energies (relative to either the ground or first excited target state); they are in Fig.~\ref{fig-phi-abs1}.
+The $^2\Delta$ symmetry potential curves are in Fig.~\ref{fig-del-abs1}.
+The $^2\Phi$ symmetry potential curves, on the other hand, are almost exclusively at integer $\nu$ energies (relative to either the ground or first excited target state); they are in Fig.~\ref{fig-phi-abs1}.